Rob Potylo: Career

 In February 2011, Potylo teamed up with Jennifer Coolidge to sing "Happy Birthday" to Jennifer's dad at the Wilbur Theatre.
 She also appeared in his reality series Quiet Desperation.

 In 2012, Potylo collaborated with performance artists and anarchist presidential candidate Vermin Supreme.
 He was featured as Supreme's protege in the 2014 documentary "Who Is Vermin Supreme?
 An Outsider Odyssey."

-In April 2014, Potylo returned to live radio with The Rob Potylo Entertainment System, a daily hot talk show produced by Rob Kaufman, for the Cambridge based independent podcast studio, WEMF Radio.
+In April 2014, Potylo returned to live radio with The Rob Potylo Entertainment System, a daily hot talk show produced by Rob Kaufman for the Cambridge, Massachusetts based independent podcast studio, WEMF Radio.
 The weekday afternoon drive program featured introspective monologues, alternative improvisational comedy segments, and appearances by local performing musicians.

 In December 2014, Robby Roadsteamer returned from hiatus at The Middle East Downstairs in Cambridge, MA, resurfacing with his new "manager" WWE's The "Mouth of the South" Jimmy Hart.
 The two then co-created a new mockumentary series "Loud Satisfaction".

-Potylo appeared on Season 1, Episode 4 of The Gong Show to perform his song "Hot Dogs And Applesauce," and encored with "Shaving Cream" by Benny Belle.
+Potylo appeared on Season 1, Episode 4 of the 2017 revival of The Gong Show to perform his song "Hot Dogs And Applesauce," and encored with "Shaving Cream" by Benny Belle.
 He is the only contestant in the show's history to receive a SAG performer's credit through the show.

-Potylo appeared on Ellen (TV series) on Season 15 episode 38 the IT Haunted House at Warner Bros Studio lot in a segment with producer Andy Lassner.
+Potylo appeared on Ellen on Season 15 episode 38 the IT Haunted House at Warner Bros Studio lot in a segment with producer Andy Lassner.